How Much Does Serengeti Care Cost in Seattle? [2025 Pricing Guide]

 This guide breaks down Serengeti Care’s 2025 pricing, service offerings, and how it stacks up against Seattle's average costs.
 We’ll also highlight Caringene—a trusted alternative that offers flexible, vetted care at competitive rates across King, Pierce, and Snohomish counties.

-Services Offered by Serengeti Care
+What Services Does Serengeti Care Offer?

 2025 Pricing Overview